MossyFish/Still-Waters/README.md

 ## Description
-A pond that's doubling as my personal website (for now).
-The purpose is to be aesthetic
+A pond that's doubling as my personal website.
+The fish flicker a little because I drew all the frames and got tired of it.
+Pond is interactive!

 <img width="1917" height="873" alt="image" src="https://github.com/user-attachments/assets/8c43c462-0984-4b4d-b695-a856df884516" />